zerosync-co/js-sdk/README.md

 ## Usage

 ### Running a Module
-TODODODO--
-To run a module, use the default `runModule` exported function.
-Check out [realworld](https://github.com/zerosync-co/deadlift/tree/master/examples/realworld-deadlift) for an in-depth example of usage in a fullstack application.
+To run a module, use the default `run` exported function.
+Check out [realworld](https://github.com/zerosync-co/realworld-deadlift-example) for an in-depth example of usage in a fullstack application.